 - Negotiation and persuasion - these skills are vital, especially for charity fundraisers and directors.
 You need to be able to drum up support, bid for funding and raise money and awareness for your cause.

-- Organisational skills - as previously mentioned you'll need to juggle a lot of balls as a charity employee.
+- Organisational skills - as previously mentioned you’d need to juggle a lot of balls as a charity employee.
 Particularly in smaller charities it's likely that you'll fulfil a variety of roles so organisational skills are a must.

-Discover the soft skills employers are looking for.
+Discover more about the soft skills employers are looking for.

 Which organisations run charity internships?

 Work experience is highly sought after by graduate employers, and many employees volunteer before gaining paid contracts.

 Paid internships in the third sector are hard to find and rarely advertised.
-The Wellcome Trust’s Summer Internship Programme, offers participants the chance to work alongside experienced staff in an area of their choice.
-Over eight weeks interns earn a salary of £2,856.
-The National Trust also pay interns on their Community Learning and Volunteer scheme.
+Wellcome run a Summer Internship Programme offering participants the chance to work alongside experienced staff in an area of their choice.
+Over eight weeks interns earn the London Living Wage, which is currently £11.05 an hour.

-However, the majority of charity internships are voluntary and operate on a part-time, flexible basis (usually a couple of days a week), meaning that volunteers can work alongside their placement.
+However, the majority of charity internships are voluntary (unpaid) and operate on a part-time, flexible basis (usually a couple of days a week), meaning that volunteers can work alongside their placement.
 Voluntary, third sector internships are mainly offered by large charities such as: